cabal-club/cable/wire.md

 #### 5.1.3 Causal Sorting
 Causal sorting is the act of sorting a set of posts in ascending order.

-At a high level, the highest priority for sorting is the existance of a chain of links between two posts such that one post must have happened before the other.
-Failing that, timestamp is used to determine order.
-Finally, failing that, the hexadecimal encoding of the post hashes are compared.

 Let `hash(P)` be the string representing the hexadecimal encoding of the hash of post P.

 Let the `>` and `<` binary operators, when used to compare two strings, refer to a lexicographic comparison of the two strings, in ascending order.